-What is Pseudoephedrine?
+What Is Pseudoephedrine?

 Is Pseudoephedrine Addictive?

-Warning Signs of Pseudoephedrine Abuse and Addiction
+Signs of Pseudoephedrine Addiction

-Another sign will be if you do see them with large amounts of Sudafed.
-Pseudoephedrine is widely used in pill form and if you come across unidentified pills, checking online at “Pill Identifier” or another prescription identification service can help you determine whether the drugs are pseudoephedrine or not.
+Another sign will be if you see them with large amounts of Sudafed.
+Pseudoephedrine is widely used in pill form, and if you come across unidentified pills, checking online at “Pill Identifier” or another prescription identification service can help you determine whether the drugs are pseudoephedrine or not.
 When pseudoephedrine is used to make the dangerous drug crystal meth, the chance for addiction increases dramatically.

-If you think your loved one is abusing pseudoephedrine or suffering from an eating disorder, contact our staff today for a free and confidential assessment.
+If you think your loved one is abusing pseudoephedrine or suffering from an eating disorder, contact our Lighthouse Recovery Institute staff today for a free and confidential assessment.

-Our Pseudoephedrine Addiction Treatment Center
+Pseudoephedrine Addiction Treatment at Lighthouse Recovery Institute